 - Can my team choose which League Events they play in?

-Teams can indicate a preference for which League they will participate in as part of their season registration.
+Teams can indicate a preference for which League and events they will participate in as part of their season registration.
 Leagues will have a maximum number of spots available due to the capacity of different venues.
 Teams aren’t guaranteed their first choice.

 - What is the difference between a League Event and the Championship Tournament?